 As a psychotherapist I am particularly interested in the process of working with potential nightmares, dream situations in which the dreamer finds himself or herself being attacked.
-I am sure you are all familiar with various methods of fighting back in such dreams, and familiar with the potential for becoming lucid when one is under pressure both in the dream state and in the waking state. . . .
-[One familiar] model . . . is to face the adversary in the dream and fight back, even to the point of killing the adversary if necessary.
+I am sure you are all familiar with various methods of fighting back in such dreams, and familiar with the potential for becoming lucid when one is under pressure both in the dream state and in the waking state.

+Recently I had a client who presented an interesting lucid dream which introduced me to still another model for the transformation of nightmares.
+The first model that most of us are familiar with is to face the adversary in a dream and fight back, even to the point of killing the adversary if necessary.
 That method is commonly called the Senoi method.
 The second rather well known model is one of facing the adversary in a threatening situation and fighting back verbally and psychologically with a series of forceful and pointed questions such as "Who are you?" and "What do you want?"
 This demanding and aggressively engaging type of interaction is generally deemed to be less violent than the first model.
-The third model involves facing the adversary and becoming lucid in the dream, and then consciously creating strategic departures from or transcending of the threatening dream image, such as flying away from the scene (which is not necessarily a form of escapism), flying over a barrier or flying through a wall, or perhaps levitating one's body in the dream.
+The third model involves facing the adversary and becoming lucid in the dream, and then consciously creating strategic departures from or transcendings of the threatening dream image, such as flying away from the scene (which is not necessarily a form of escapism), flying over a barrier or flying through a wall, or perhaps levitating one's body in the dream,

 A few days ago I heard a fourth model presented by one of my students.
-Facing the adversary and becoming lucid in the dream, this dreamer allowed the adversary to kill her with a sword, knowing all the while that absolutely no harm could come from this experience.
+Facing the adversary and becoming lucid in a dream, this dreamer allowed the adversary to kill her with a sword, knowing all the while that absolutely no harm could come from this experience.
 Fully lucid and looking at her dream attacker she said: "You can plunge the sword through me if you wish," whereupon the adversary did just that.
-Then the dreamer drew the sword out of her own dream body and very lovingly and wisely gave it back to the adversary and said: "Thank you."
-That model was new to me.
-I am always impressed by the responses that are created by people who are using dream lucidity for personal transformation.
+Then the dreamer drew the sword out of her own dream body and very lovingly and wisely gave it back to the adversary, and said: "Thank you."
+I don't know if that model is new to any of you, but it was new to me.
+I am always impressed by these kinds of responses that are created by people who are using dream lucidity for personal transformation.